RaspAP/raspap-webgui/CONTRIBUTING.md

 ## How to contribute
 Everyone is invited and welcome to contribute to RaspAP.
-There's a lot to do — if you're not a developer we can always use help with the official [project documentation](https://docs.raspap.com).
+There's a lot to do — if you're not a developer we can always use help with the official [project documentation](https://docs.raspap.com) and language [translations](https://crowdin.com/project/raspap).
 If you have experience in Linux networking, you can share your knowledge by answering questions from RaspAP users in our [GitHub discussions](https://github.com/RaspAP/raspap-webgui/discussions) and/or the [/r/RaspAP](https://reddit.com/r/RaspAP) subreddit.

 If you're a devloper, the process of contributing code is straightforward: